PolymathNetwork/polymath.js-deprecated/README.md

 # Polymath.js

-Polymath.js is the main library for interacting with Polymath's smart contracts.
+Polymath.js is the main library for interacting with Polymath's smart contracts on the client side.
 It is written in javascript using flow, babel and eslint.
 The documentation is automatically generated using documentationjs.
 Checkout the [docs](https://docs.polymath.network)

 [Read the whitepaper](whitepaper.pdf)

+## How to Use the Polymath.js Library

+The best way to use Polymath.js is to download the [polymathjs npm module](https://www.npmjs.com/package/polymathjs).
+Go into your project and run `npm install polymathjs`.
+Once you do that, you can check out the docs at https://docs.polymath.network to see decriptions of every single function call in the library.

+There is an example client side app located at XXX.
+It is built with create-react-app, and shows how you would wire up your project in order to use the library to make calls to the ropsten testnet and mainnet polymath core contracts.
+(Please note, polymathjs will work on the client side only).

+The polymath.js library will automatically figure out which network you are on in the browser when you are connected through metamask.
+If you select mainnet or ropsten, it will connect to the correct contracts, just make sure you have ether to be able to test the function calls.

+If you want to use testrpc for faster testing with the polymath contracts, you will have to clone this github repo in order to properly migrate the contracts to your testrpc.
+Once you clone this repo, you can run the following steps to get the contracts migrated to the testrpc:

+- `yarn install` to install the npm modules
+- `yarn testrpc` (keep this terminal running. this command is a custom npm script to set up an easier dev environemnt, see the package.json for more details on the ganache cli call)

+In a new terminal
+- `yarn compile` to compile the contracts and create truffle artifacts (ensure the testrpc stuff will still work)
+- `yarn migrate-testrpc` to migrate the contracts onto your testrpc

+Then you can use metamask to connected to localhost:8545.
+You will have to import the private keys from the testrpc into metamask. if you use `yarn testrpc` to start testrpc, then it will use the same 10 private keys everytime, which will be located in the terminal.
+They will be pre loaded with testrpc ether.

-## Testing locally
+## Developement Testing on local machine with truffle and mocha

-Clone the repo, then run
+Clone this repo, then run the following commands.
+This will set up the environemnt to run tests on the polymath.js library functionality.

-- `yarn install`
+- `yarn prepack`to compile the javascript down to vanilla javascript
 - `yarn testrpc` (keep this terminal running)

 In a new terminal
-- `yarn compile`
+- `yarn compile` to compile the contracts and create truffle artifacts
-- `yarn migrate-testrpc`
+- `yarn migrate-testrpc` to migrate the contracts onto your testrpc
 - `yarn start `(babel compiling) (keep this terminal running)

 In a new terminal